IN THIS ARTICLE

 Many bullies think highly of themselves.
 They like being looked up to.
 And they often expect everyone to behave according to their wishes.
 Children who bully are often not taught to think about how their actions make other people feel.

 Some children both bully others and are bullied.
 They may have been bullied and then lash out at others.
-Children who are both bullies and victims use alcohol and/or carry a weapon more than children not affected by bullying.2
+Children who are both bullies and victims use alcohol and/or carry a weapon more than children not affected by bullying.3

 Bullying behavior is a "red flag" that a child has not learned to control his or her aggression.
 A child who bullies needs counseling to learn healthy ways to interact with people.
 Professional counseling can guide a child through discovering why bullying is hurtful.
-Through this process, a counselor can encourage a child to develop empathy, which is being sensitive to and understanding the feelings of others.
+Through this process, a counselor can encourage a child to develop empathy, which means being sensitive to and understanding the feelings of others.
 In some cases, follow-up counseling may involve the parent.
-Family counseling has been shown to help reduce anger and improve interpersonal relationships in boys who bully.3
+Family counseling has been shown to help reduce anger and improve interpersonal relationships in boys who bully.4

 eMedicineHealth Medical Reference from Healthwise